PrachayaKMITL/NARIT_internship_2024/README.md

 # AI for sky camera weather precaution.

-Hello, My name is Prachaya Makeragsakij from King Mongkut's institute of technology Ladkrabang

-This is my internship project currently working in 2024 with NARIT.
+## Abstract
+This project is cooperative project with NARIT.
+The project is assigned to create machine learning model that have capability of making prediction of sky in

+## classes
-This project aim to create a working algorithm that is able to predict and classified of sky in each conditions we have seperate sky condition to 5 statuses.
+we have seperate sky condition to 5 statuses.

     1. Clear : No cloud visible or slight cloud covered around 0-1 / 8 parts of the sky.